Causal Mediation in Natural Experiments: Mechanisms in the Oregon Health Insurance Experiment

 \section{Mechanisms in the Oregon Health Insurance Experiment}

 In the United States, healthcare is generally not provided directly by the government.
 Instead, consumers purchase health insurance to fund healthcare expenses, with the government providing insurance only for elderly individuals (Medicare) and for those with low-incomes (Medicaid).
 In 2004, the state of Oregon ceased accepting new applications for Medicaid due to budgetary constraints, and did not reopen applications until 2008.
 When the state resumed enrolment, 90,000 individuals applied, vastly exceeding the programme's capacity.
 Oregon therefore allocated the opportunity to apply for Medicaid via a lottery system among those on the wait-list.
-Winning this wait-list lottery significantly increased healthcare usage, plus self-reported health and happiness.
+Winning this wait-list lottery significantly increased healthcare usage, plus subjective health and well-being.

-Winning the wait-list lottery increased the average health insurance coverage rate by 22 percentage points (pp), and self-reported visitation of any healthcare provider in the following 12 months by 5 pp. In addition, wait-list lottery winners agreed 6 pp more with the question ``In general, would you say your health is excellent, very good, or good'' (hereafter, self-reported health), and 5 pp for ``How would you say things are these days-would you say that you are very or pretty happy'' (hereafter, self-reported happiness or well-being).
-These figures are taken from the 11,126 people from the Oregon wait-list lottery who responded to a survey sent by \cite{finkelstein2008oregon} one year later,\footnote{ This number restricts to those who gave non-missing answers to all relevant questions. } calculated using the Oregon Health Insurance Experiment replication package \citep{icspr2014oregon}. \autoref{fig:healthinsurance-effects} summarises these results.
+Winning the wait-list lottery increased the average health insurance coverage rate by 22 percentage points (pp), and subjective visitation of any healthcare provider in the following 12 months by 4 pp. In addition, wait-list lottery winners agreed 6 pp more with the question ``In general, would you say your health is excellent, very good, or good'' (hereafter, subjective health), and 8 pp for ``How would you say things are these days-would you say that you are very or pretty happy'' (hereafter, subjective well-being).
+These numbers are calculated among the 9,957

+people eligible for the Oregon wait-list lottery who responded to a survey sent by \cite{finkelstein2008oregon}.\footnote{ This number restricts to those who gave non-missing answers to all relevant questions, including questions on pre-lottery location of usual healthcare, using anonymised data from the Oregon Health Insurance Experiment replication package \citep{icspr2014oregon}. } \autoref{fig:healthinsurance-effects} summarises these results.